EP4/c9.ide.language.php.wordpress/README.md

 This plugin will do the following:

-* Run PHPCS on the current PHP file using WordPress Coding Standards and PHPCompatibility rules.
+- [x] Run PHPCS on the current PHP file using WordPress Coding Standards and PHPCompatibility rules.
-* If errors are found, a warning icon will be displayed next to the line number.
+- [x] If errors are found, a warning icon will be displayed next to the line number.
-* When hovering that icon, a tooltip explaining the error will be displayed.
+- [x] When hovering that icon, a tooltip with a message explaining the error(s) will be displayed.
-* In the message, icons will be displayed for helping you distinguish if this is a warning or an error, and if it can be fixed automatically by PHPCBF.
+- [x] In the message, icons will be displayed for helping you distinguish if this is a warning or an error, and if it can be fixed automatically by PHPCBF.
-* In the message, the line and column where the error can be found in the code will be displayed inside parenthesis.
+- [x] In the message, the line and column where the error can be found in the code will be displayed inside parenthesis.
-* In the code, errors will be underlined with a red dotted line, and highlighted in red so you can rapidly identify them.
+- [x] In the code, errors will be underlined with a red dotted line, and highlighted in red so you can rapidly identify them.
 Please note that the highlighted characters might not actually be accurate.

-* Since the plugin can only run in debug mode and since a green debug bar is always displayed at the top of the screen when in debug mode, the plugin is also loading a CSS stylesheet in order to hide that annoying debug bar.
+This plugin won't do the following (yet):
+- [ ] Run PHPCBF and fix issues automatically.
+You'll have to run PHPCBF from the Terminal, or fix issues manually based on the recommendations given.
+- [ ] Allow the user to enable or disable specific standards and rules.
+You'll need to manually edit the settings of the plugin in the __phpcs_handler.js__ file which can be found in the __worker__ directory.
+- [ ] Update itself automatically.
+At the moment, all rules must be updated manually.
+I'll update this plugin once in a while with the most recent rules available.

 ### Icons used in messages